Warwickshire couple thrive in Lime Tree Village’s retirement communityCopy link

 Staying close to family

-The Greens have been living in Warwickshire for over three decades, so they were thrilled to find a retirement village right on their doorstep.
-The location allows them to keep in close contact with their friends and a commutable distance to their sons.
+The Greens had been living in Warwickshire for over three decades, so they were thrilled to find a retirement village right on their doorstep.
+The location allowed them to keep in close contact with their friends and a commutable distance to their sons.

 They said: “We have two sons, one in Suffolk on the coast and one lives in Yorkshire.
 Living here means that we can be roughly halfway between the two sons – and they both think the village is great!
 And we have so many friends in Dunchurch, so it’s great that we didn’t have to move far away from them.”